sprblm/dots-patterns/patterns/whisper-links.md

 Consider only allowing a certain number of failed attempts to protect against spammers and brute-force attacks.
 See [password-authenticated key agreement](https://en.wikipedia.org/wiki/Password-authenticated_key_agreement) for more implementation details.

+This could be used in conjunction with [QR code verification](qr-code-verification) if two users are able to share an image or are in the same physical location.

 ## Potential Problems with Whisper Links

 Use longer lengths for higher security use cases and shorter lengths for